neuronsimulator/nrn/neuron/neuron/classes/python.rst

     Description:
         Accesses any python object.
-Almost equivalent to :func:`HocObject` in the python world but because of some hoc syntax limitations, ie. hoc does not allow an object to be a callable function, and top level indices have different semantics, we sometimes need to use a special idiom, ie. the '_'
+Almost equivalent to :class:`~neuron.hoc.HocObject` in the python world but because of some hoc syntax limitations, ie. hoc does not allow an object to be a callable function, and top level indices have different semantics, we sometimes need to use a special idiom, ie. the '_'